teleoflexuous/Noise-Stimulant/README.md

 1. Top right corner of this page, click green button <>Code and download ZIP
 2. Run StimulantNoise.
+If that fails:
+3. Open dist/StimulantNoise and run StimulantNoise.exe that's in there.

 If your system screams about it logging your keyboard, that's because it does.
 You have to let it do so, it's a core function.
 Program is open sourced in part in order to assure you of it's safety.